SnowSzn/rgss-script-editor/README.md

 For example:
   - "./Scripts/ 0000 - ▼ Modules.rb"
   - "./Scripts/ 0010 - ■ My Ruby Script ■.rb"

+The extension uses a regular expression to remove invalid characters from the script's name, I tried to include as many invalid combinations as possible but I may have missed some.

 ## Release Notes